OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### What if I need to repay, can I pay partial interest?

 Interest is charged on an accrual basis.
-To get your principal back you will need to pay interst in full.
+To get your principal back you will need to pay interest in full.

 ### How many Cooler Loans can I have?